Hymns to Saints Donatus and Hilary

 Erigat lapsos solidetque fractos

-Dextera Christi.”
+Dextera Christi.”3

-May the child repair us broken sinners
+May your paternal prayers repair us broken sinners

-With the right hand of Christ.
+By the right hand of Christ.

 7.